raganwald/raganwald.github.com/_posts/2015-12-31-this-is-not-an-essay-about-traits-in-javascript.md

 [^extremely-simple]: The implementations given here are extremely simple in order to illustrate a larger principle of how the pieces fit together.
 A production library based on these principles would handle needs we've seen elsewhere, like defining "class" or "static" properties, making `instanceof` work, and appeasing the V8 compiler's optimizations.

-To reacpitualte from the very beginning, we have a `Todo` class:
+To recapitulate from the very beginning, we have a `Todo` class:

 {% highlight javascript %}
 class Todo {